International & Comparative Law BrochureClick here

 The Eason Weinmann Center for International and Comparative Law gives Tulane's international and comparative law activities a firm institutional base by enriching the existing programs of Tulane Law School involving countries outside of the United States.
 The Center was created through the generosity of John Weinmann, a 1952 graduate of the Law School, and his wife, Virginia Eason Weinmann.
 The Center handles academic exchanges and oversees comparative law scholarship and other activities designed to enhance Tulane's scholarly reputation in the comparative law area.
 Among the Center's most visible activities are its seminars, symposia, and lectures on aspects of comparative and international law.
 These have attracted to Tulane hundreds of participants from around the world.

-The Payson Center was created in 1996 as a multi-disciplinary development studies program.
+The former Payson Center was created in 1996 as a multi-disciplinary development studies program.
 To date, it is the only such program affiliated with a law school in the United States.
-Now headed by Professor Colin Crawford, the Center's founding mission was to "enhance the impact of information on social development and the development of less economically advantaged populations."
+The program is now headed by Professor Colin Crawford.
+The founding mission was to "enhance the impact of information on social development and the development of less economically advantaged populations."

 Tulane's commitment to the study of international and comparative law is further evidenced by its summer school sessions in five different countries: France, England, Germany, The Netherlands, and Greece.
 These programs together offer over 50 courses each summer and enable students to expand their intellectual perspectives on the law.